WILD Staff & Associates

-Susan Canney, General Adviser and Project Leader for the Mali Elephant Project (a project of WILD & The International Conservation Fund of Canada)
+Susan Canney, Project Leader for the Mali Elephant Project (a project of WILD & The International Conservation Fund of Canada); WILD Conservation Advisor

 Dr. Susan Canney has worked on a variety of nature conservation projects in Africa, Asia and Europe, including living for several years in Niger and Tanzania.
 Dr. Canney has also worked as a research officer at the Green College Centre for Environmental Policy & Understanding (UK).
 In addition to working with WILD, she also collaborates with the Wildlife Conservation Research Unit (WildCRU) based in Oxford.

 She has MAs in Natural Sciences, Landscape Design, and Environmental Policy, and a Doctorate for understanding changing human land use and its impact on a protected area in Tanzania.
 Her work involves using systems perspectives and collaborative approaches to understand the human-nature relationship and find sustainable solutions to conservation problems.